KansasCityWomeninTechnology/cocktails-worksheets/docs/css/2-selectors/README.md

 ## Navigation and footer

-1. To help make the navigation and footer area pop, select a background color to use.
+1. To make the navigation and footer area pop, let's add a background color to them.
 Look at the _index.html_ file to identify the selectors for the navigation and footer sections.
 Since these are global styles, declare the styles near the top of _styles.css_ file.

+   > [!TIP]
+   > HTML element for navigation is `nav` and HTML element for footer is `footer`

    > [!HINT]
    >